 Ben Zimmer’s discovery last week of the first usage of the term Ms. in America sparked my interest.
-Zimmer found the term in the November 10, 1901 Springfield (Mass.)
+Zimmer found the term on November 10, 1901, in Springfield (Mass.)
 Sunday Republican under the heading Men, Women and Affairs.
 In the article, the writer attempts to fill “a void in the English language” by suggesting the now common term Ms. as “a comprehensive term which does homage to the sex without expressing any views as to their domestic situation.”

 All discussion of antedating aside (which, I might add, I find incredibly fascinating — who knew that finding the origin of a word was a competitive sport?!), Zimmer’s discovery led me to question the very necessity of the term Ms. and to wonder if any languages other than English have faced or do face the quandary related by the Springfield Sunday Republican writer.